Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Controls

-Every gamepad has the following Controls:
+Every gamepad has the following controls:

 |Control|Type|Description|
 |-------|----|-----------|